 Now a self-employed metal worker who uses his fingers rather than torches, Mhike carefully cuts strips from aluminum cans with sharp scissors, making what he calls “can string.”
 He uses the strips to bind scraps to a wire frame, turning out surprisingly delicate animals, instruments and vehicles with moving parts.

 A dragon with glistening scales and wings looks ready to leap into the air.
-Coca-Cola-can scorpions appear about to pinch and strike, while giraffes arch their long necks to reach branches with delicate tin leaves.

 He displays his artwork in a shopping mall near Victoria Falls, the very place where he also gets his raw materials.